acousticrobot/web-16/_pages/toki-pona/lesson-07-prepositions-2.md

 {% include image_dictionary.html definitions=page.vocabulary %}

+{:.grammar}
+>### grammar review
+>
+>_The grammar in this lesson is covered by chapter 15 in [pu](https://www.amazon.com/dp/B012M1RLXS), lesson 7 in [Pije](http://tokipona.net/tp/janpije/okamasona.php), and page 6 in [Lantan](https://rnd.neocities.org/tokipona/)._
+>
+> Not prepositions in themselves, there are several words that describe location.
+They can be used frequently with _tawa_, _lon_, and _tan_  to describe going to, existing in or coming from a location relative to the speaker.
+>
+>* __ona li lon tomo.__ - She is at home.
+>* __waso li tawa sewi.__ - The bird flies into the sky.
+>* __pipi li lon anpa lipu kasi.__ - The bugs are underneath the leaves.
+>*
+>* The most common directions relative to one's location can be described with _sewi, anpa, sinpin, mosi, insa, and poka_.
+This list is by no means an exhaustive. _pu_ uses _noka_ instead of _anpa_, and in context many other words can make sense to describe location, and many other ways to describe movement and direction.
+One word to keep in mind is _weka_.
+>
+>* __ona li tawa weka__ - They are going away.

 ### using sama, tan, and poka

 We already took a look at lon, tawa, and tan in the last lesson, but there's still a little more to cover on prepositions.
-First let's review what we already know, adding the prepositions _kepeken_ and _sama_.
+First let's review what we already know with a few more examples.
 Remember, each preposition can be thought of as having a 'head' attached to an expandable body.

-{% include image_dictionary.html definitions=page.preposition_definitions %}
+{% include image_dictionary.html definitions=page.prepositions %}

 #### working as regular glyph blocks